 Opportunities for Planned and Estate Gifts in support of the Keene Family YMCA

 Making a planned or estate gift to the Keene Family YMCA enables donors to maximize the impact of their assets, while supporting the YMCA’s mission to strengthen community through programs and services that promote healthy lifestyles, teach life and leadership skills, and support families.
-Some of these gifts options help with taxes in the year a gift is made, while others provide income to the donor or another beneficiary during their lifetime.
+Some of these gift options help with taxes in the year a gift is made, while others provide income to the donor or another beneficiary during their lifetime.
 Some gifts make it possible for donors to use assets that are no longer of significant value to them and can be “repurposed” to support the YMCA.

 When you donate to the Keene Family YMCA, you help us strengthen our community through Youth Development, Healthy Living, and Social Responsibility.
 We are a nonprofit 501(c)(3) charitable organization serving over 10,000 individuals annually across the Monadnock Region.